ooni/spec/data-formats/df-010-vpnext.md

 ### Aggregated reports

 VPN Providers of all sizes are welcome to report known failure or success rates.
-For that, providers SHOULD set their own infrastructure as the recipient of the NEL reports, and periodically submit aggregated reports to the OONI Collector.
+For that, providers MUST set their own infrastructure as the recipient of the NEL reports, and periodically submit aggregated reports to the OONI Collector.